mastrojs/mastrojs.github.io/data/guide/interactivity-with-javascript-in-the-browser.md

 Then, using `prepend()`, we add our list item to the top of the `<ul id="todos">` element.
 And finally, we reset the `input`'s value to an empty string (`""`), so it's ready for the next to-do.

-Feel free to change the code or put a few `console.log()` statements in it to see what does what.
+Feel free to change the code, or put a few `console.log()` statements in it, to see what does what.

 ## Accessible interactivity

 Technically, you can attach event listeners to all kinds of HTML elements.
 But in order for screen readers, or keyboard-only users etc, to discover interactive elements, it's important to use elements like `<button>`, `<input>` or `<form>`.
 Don't make divs or spans interactive!
-And don't create links without an `href`: if you don't want a link click to trigger a page navigation, you most certainly should use a `<button>` instead.
-You can always use CSS to make your `<button class="link">` look like a link.
+And don't create links without an `href`: if you don't want a link click to trigger a page navigation, you should use a `<button>` instead.
+You can always use CSS to make your `<button class="link">` look like a link, or to make your `<a href="/go" class="button">` look like a button.

 Using meaningful HTML elements – a practice known as writing _semantic HTML_ – is enough to make simple websites accessible.
 But more complicated, interactive, parts of a web page may require additional annotations to ensure screen readers understand what's going on.
 That's what ARIA attributes are for.
 I can highly recommend reading [What I Wish Someone Told Me When I Was Getting Into ARIA](https://www.smashingmagazine.com/2025/06/what-i-wish-someone-told-me-aria/).